thepeopleseason/planechase/README.md

 (preferably with an indicator that it is different from WOTC-created planes) and `type` where type can be either `plane` or `phenomenon`.

+Submit a pull request with those changes, and I'll double-check them and update the site accordingly.

 TODO
 ----